 ENFORCEMENT BY LOCAL POLICE AND MARIST SECURITY

-The Town of Poughkeepsie Police Department will enforce the laws in regard to both and Pedestrians.
+The Town of Poughkeepsie Police Department will enforce the violations of the on-campus laws.
 When stopped on campus by Marist Security, students are required to identify themselves and/or produce valid ID.